 With those traits in mind, here are the 10 best family dogs that fit the bill:

 The American Water Spaniel is a highly energetic dog originally bred for hunting.
-These dogs need to spend all day running around if you ever want them to sleep at night (much like kids!).
+These dogs need to spend all day running around if you ever want them to sleep at night (much like kids!, family dogs).
 This breed is especially fond of water (hence their name).
 They are great swimmers and even sport a water-resistant coat.
 As an added bonus, although these pups are exceptionally warm to their owners, they are wary of strangers, making them great watchdogs.

-Another hunting dog, the Basset Hound is well-known as one of the best family pets.
+Another hunting dog, the Basset Hound is well-known as one of the best family dogs.
 They are a slower-pace hunting dog, making them lazy around the house.
 Bred as pack dogs, they are loyal to their family and may always be “underfoot.”
 Their medium size (50 – 60 pounds) makes them adaptable to any living space.
 Bassets Hounds are loving and gentle dogs.
 The only downside may be that they’re stubborn and training can take patience, so they are best for families with some extra time.

 Beagles are a small-medium size, energetic, and very friendly.
 They make great family pets for all of those reasons and more.
 As a hound, Beagles can be a little stubborn, like Bassets, but they are great active companions of all ages, making them a fantastic choice for most families.
 Another pack breed, these dogs will bond strongly with their families, adults and children alike.

 4. BERNESE MOUNTAIN DOGS